Don't wait!

 If you like the look of hardwood flooring, though, or have an open floor plan and want to create a cohesive look in your living area and kitchen, engineered hardwood is a solid kitchen flooring idea.
 Engineered hardwood features a multi-ply construction, which helps it resist water and makes it less likely to get damaged by moisture.

-- It creates a unified look when installed in an open layout.
+- Appearance: It creates a unified look when installed in an open layout.

-- It offers access to different types of wood in a variety of colors and finishes.
+- Diversity: It offers access to different types of wood in various colors and finishes, including oak, maple, birch, cherry, walnut and more.

 - Think long term: Try to think about how you use your kitchen today and how you’ll use it in the future.
 You want a floor that will work with you and meet your needs for years to come.